seleneclark/seleneclark/README.md

 - 👋 Hi, I’m Selene
-- 👀 I’m interested in java, c++, and other programming languages
+- 👀 Programming in java, c++, python, and javascript
-- 🌱 I’m currently getting my degree in software engineering.
+- 🌱 Working on my degree in software engineering.
 - 📫 How to reach me ... https://www.linkedin.com/in/selene-clark-14145137/

 <!---